filippsen/spieluhr-demo/README.md

 The main shader code was based on perlin noise from the Unity Community and the Standard Image Effects.

 * Run web version: http://

+The has been converted to Unity 4.2 and released into public domain. he following releases were built with Unity 4.2 Pro Trial:
 * Download Windows version:
 * Download Linux version:
 * Download Mac version: